84monta/SimulatedAnnealing/README.md

 - T_MAX    A starting temperature for a simulation
 - T_MIN    A final temperature for a simulation
-- MAX_STEMPS How many numbers to chop between T_MAX and T_MIN
+- MAX_STEMPS How many numbers do you chop between T_MAX and T_MIN
-- T_LOOP   How many time to try changing status on each temperature
+- T_LOOP   How many time do you try to change a status on each temperature

 ## Input data
 You can use data which is donloaded from QNNCloud web page.